The nodeorder module gives users an easy way to order nodes within their taxonomy terms.

 For a comparison of nodeorder with other node ordering modules have a look at this handbook page: http://drupal.org/node/398508.

-Install Nodeorder in Drupal 6
+Install Nodeorder in Drupal 6 and 7

 - Put the nodeorder directory in your modules directory.